joonassandell/rebirth-wordpress-project/README.md

 * `{{wpml-key}}` WPML subscription key (e.g. `=gxNTN8dHlwZ...`)
 * `{{acf-key}}` ACF subscription key (e.g. `=9wZXJ8ZGF0...`)

 By default this template requires [WPML](http://wpml.org) and [ACF](https://www.advancedcustomfields.com) so you need to have those plugins purchased.
-ACF subscription key can be found from [advancedcustomfields.com/my-account](https://www.advancedcustomfields.com/my-account) and WPML user id and subscription key can be found from the download url in [wpml.org/account/downloads/?user_id=YOUR_USER_ID&subscription_key=YOUR_KEY](https://wpml.org/account/downloads/). _If you don't need these plugins remove them from the [web/composer.json](web/composer.json)_.
+ACF subscription key can be found from [advancedcustomfields.com/my-account](https://www.advancedcustomfields.com/my-account) and WPML user id and subscription key can be found from the download urls in [wpml.org/account/downloads/?user_id=YOUR_USER_ID&subscription_key=YOUR_KEY](https://wpml.org/account/downloads/). _If you don't need these plugins remove them from the [web/composer.json](web/composer.json)_.

 **3. Install theme with Rebirth Yeoman generator**